ltan02/Dota-Underlords-Build-Creator/README.md

  - As a user, I want to be able to be reminded to save my board when quitting
  - As a user, I want to be able to load my board from file
  - As a user, I want to be able to get the option to load my board from file

+## Phase 4: Task 2
+I made the Board class robust by adding exceptions to the methods that had a REQUIRES in the specification and also test for those exceptions in the BoardTest.
+The methods that has checked exceptions are the getUnit, addHero, addItem, removeHero, removeItem, and moveUnit.
+The main exception that is being checked by these methods is whether the given row and column are in the acceptable range (i.e. row is between 0 and 3 (inclusive) and column is between 0 and 7 (inclusive)).
+The addHero and addItem methods have an extra checked exception to see if the unit is already on the board or if the unit is being added to an occupied tile.
+The moveUnit method also has another checked exception to see if the tile that the unit will move to is already occupied.